Old Buckenham Hall Cricket Ground

-Old Buckenham Hall is a cricket ground in Old Buckenham, near Attleborough, Norfolk.
+Old Buckenham Hall is a cricket ground in Old Buckenham, near Attleborough in Norfolk.
+The ground was initially established in the early 20th century and was used for six first-class matches by its owner, Australian Lionel Robinson.
+The ground later became part of a school and was reestablished as a cricket ground in the 1960s.
+It has since been used by the Norfolk Women cricket team for fixtures.

 History

 The estate at Old Buckenham Hall was purchased by the Australian financier Lionel Robinson in 1906 from Frederick Duleep Singh.
 Robinson expanded the estate from 340 to 2000 acres and within the space of four years built two separate cricket grounds, each equipped with a thatched timber pavilion.
 The first ground was half a mile from the Hall and adjacent to Old Buckenham Stud, which Robinson established to further his involvement in horse racing.
-The second – the current ground – was created in a woodland clearing close to the rebuilt Hall, Robinson having replaced Duleep Singh’s Georgian house with a vast neo-Jacobean mansion.
+The second – still in use today – was created in a woodland clearing close to the rebuilt Hall, Robinson having replaced Duleep Singh’s Georgian house with a vast neo-Jacobean mansion.

-His personal cricket team played the first of several first-class cricket matches at the ground against the touring South Africans in 1912.
-Before the First World War, three further first-class matches were held there with L. G. Robinson's XI playing Cambridge University and J. R. Mason's XI in 1913, and Oxford University in 1914.
+His personal cricket team played six first-class cricket matches on the ground.
+The first was against the touring South Africans in 1912, with three further first-class matches taking place before the First World War.
+Cambridge University and J. R. Mason's XI were the side's opponents in 1913, with Oxford University playing on the ground in 1914.
 In 1919, Robinson hosted the Australian Imperial Forces, a team formed of Australian servicemen who were facing a prolonged delay to their demobilisation.
-The AIF team had been selected from around 100 Australian servicemen who had turned up for trials at Lord's and The Oval; curiously for a first-class fixture, the match was twelve-a-side.
+The AIF team had been selected from around 100 Australian servicemen who had turned up for trials at Lord's and The Oval; the match was twelve-a-side.

-In early May 1921, a final first-class match was held at the ground between L. G. Robinson's XI and the touring Australians.
+In early May 1921, a final first-class match was held at the Hall ground between L. G. Robinson's XI and the touring Australians.
 Robinson’s team was captained by his cricket manager, the former England captain Archie MacLaren, and included Jack Hobbs, Percy Chapman and Johnny Douglas.
 Australia were led by Warwick Armstrong and included Jack Gregory – who had made his first-class debut with the AIF team at Old Buckenham two years previously – Warren Bardsley and Charlie Macartney.
 The three-day match was rain-affected and ended in a draw.
 Hobbs top-scored with 85, an effort he later nominated as possibly his finest ever innings.
 A crowd of up to 10,000 watched Hobbs bat on the second day, believed to be the largest ever to attend a cricket match in Norfolk.